-At Copper, we strive to make your personal data -- about your leads, customers and the deals -- more relevant, more useful and, ultimately, more profitable to your business.
-We are also committed to keeping your data private and secure.
-Moreover, where we use data about you and your usage of the Copper applicable for our business purposes, we strive to do so with full transparency.
-This page is designed to answer questions we commonly receive from customers about how we protect, store and process your data.
-If you have questions that aren’t answered here, please contact firstname.lastname@example.org and we will do our best to answer your questions.
+At Copper, we are committed to keeping your data private and secure.
+This page is designed to answer questions we commonly receive from customers about how we protect, store, and process your data.
+If you have questions that aren’t answered here, please submit a ticket.

 Frequently Asked Questions - Click a question to see the answer.